Summer Camp

 About Off-Campus Walks:

 “Campus” refers to either Flamenco Works or Casa Barelas.
 During lunch/recess period, we will be walking to a nearby park such as Civic Plaza or Barelas Community Center.
 During the walk, young children will be paired with an older student as their walking partner.
 Students will walk in two lines with adults surrounding the group.
-The ratio of adults to kids is approximately 7:1.
+The ratio of kids to adults is approximately 6:1.
 We will carry lunch boxes, water, first-aid kits, etc. in a wagon that will come with us.
 The same process will happen when we walk from Flamenco Works to Casa Barelas on Wednesday and Friday.
+When at the park or walking, students will stay together as a group at all times.
 If you have any questions or concerns about off-campus activities and going off campus, please don’t hesitate to contact us.

 Is lunch provided?